jshakes/can-i-merge-yet/README.md

-# Can I merge?
+# Can I merge yet?

-A Chrome extension that shows the status of your PRs at a glance.
+A Chrome extension that shows the status of your open Github PRs at a glance.